atomicdata-dev/atomic-server/docs/src/astro-guide/9-blogs.md

 This is fixed by exporting a `getStaticPaths` function that returns a list of all URLs the route can have.

 The other downside of static site generation is that to see any changes made in your data the site needs to be rebuilt.
-Most hosting providers like Netlify and Vercel make this very easy so this might not be a big problem for you but if you have a content team that is churning out multiple units of content a day rebuilding each time is not a viable solution.
+Most hosting providers like Netlify and Vercel make this very easy so this might not be a big problem for you but if you have a content team that is churning out multiple units of content a day, rebuilding each time is not a viable solution.

 Luckily Astro also supports Server side rendering (SSR).
 This means that it will render the page on the server when a user navigates to it.
 When SSR is enabled you won't have to tell Astro what pages to build and therefore the `getStaticPaths` function can be skipped.
 Changes in the data will also reflect on your website without needing to rebuild.
-This guide will continue to use Static Site Generation however but feel free to enable SSR if you want to, if you did you can skip the next section about `getStaticPaths`.
+This guide will continue to use Static Site Generation however but feel free to enable SSR if you want to, if you do you can skip the next section about `getStaticPaths`.
 For more info on SSR and how to enable it check out [The Astro Docs](https://docs.astro.build/en/guides/server-side-rendering/).

 ### Generating routes with getStaticPaths()